steemit/smt-whitepaper/smt-manual/manual.md

 ### Unit ratios

-When an SMT launches, token units are created for STEEM units in an R-for-1 ratio.
+When an SMT launches, token units are created for STEEM units in a R-for-1 ratio.
 The number R is called the *unit ratio*.
 Maximum and minimum allowable values for R are specified respectively in the `min_unit_ratio` and `max_unit_ratio` fields of `smt_generation_policy`.

 The maximum number of token units that can be created in the ICO is limited to `max_token_units_generated`, a parameter which is set by the ICO creator.
 (More tokens can be created after the token has launched, but this later creation is called *inflation* and is not considered to be part of the ICO.)

 The unit ratio is set to the largest integer that would not result in exceeding `max_token_units_generated` for the number of STEEM units actually contributed.

 ### Cap and min